-Overnight Egg Bake — remember, you can always substitute almond or coconut milk and goat cheese for cheddar!
+- Overnight Egg Bake — remember, you can always substitute almond or coconut milk and goat cheese for cheddar!

-Muffins & Quick breads
+Muffins & Quick Breads

-We love baked goods at our house and now that Sunny enjoys baking as much as I do, we’ve been collecting special supplies that keep the task fun and interesting.
+We love baked goods at our house.
+And now that Sunny enjoys baking as much as I do, we’ve been collecting special supplies that keep the task fun and interesting.
 Our new favorite supplies include: